Table of contents

 The Vacancy Survey covers businesses in Great Britain only, although estimates for the UK are derived by grossing up the data for Great Britain, along with information about employment in Northern Ireland businesses.
 Businesses in Northern Ireland are not surveyed because of the risk of overlap with responses to other surveys conducted by Northern Ireland departments.

-Adzuna has coverage of all job adverts in the UK but because of the fact that this source is limited to online vacancies, there will be some adverts missed such as casual work advertised through word-of mouth and internal vacancies, which are filled using other headhunting methods.
-While we are not able to estimate how many adverts are missed in the online jobs adverts, analysis has shown that larger businesses are more consistent between the two sources.
+Adzuna data has coverage of all job adverts advertised through their platform in the UK.
+As this source is limited to online vacancies, there will be some vacancies missed such as casual work advertised through word-of mouth or localised small enterprise tradespeople seeking temporary assistance or offering apprenticeships, which are filled using other headhunting methods.
+While we are not able to estimate how many adverts are missed in the online job adverts, analysis has shown that larger businesses are more consistent between the two sources.
+It is also possible that the circumstances of the coronavirus pandemic have caused a behavioural shift in businesses' recruitment practices, with a greater share of roles being advertised online than would otherwise have been the case.

-The ONS Vacancy Survey is based on a reference date – the first Friday of the month unless it is the first day of the month, in which case it is the second Friday of the month – and is published within six weeks of the reference date.
-Industrial category and organisation size breakdowns are available at UK level; however, no geographic data are available.
+The Vacancy Survey is based on a reference date - the first Friday of the month unless it is the first day of the month, in which case it is the second Friday of the month -- and is published within six weeks of the reference date.
+Industry and organisation size breakdowns are available at UK level; however, no geographic data are available.

 Adzuna weekly online job adverts publish vacancies with a lag of six days.
 Any vacancies that are not advertised online would not be included in the online job advert estimates.
-Data are available by Adzuna industrial category and by UK country and Nomenclature of Territorial Units for Statistics (NUTS1) region.
-The Adzuna industrial categories used do not correspond to Standard Industrial Classification (SIC) categories, so data broken down by industry are not directly comparable with the ONS Vacancy Survey.
+Data are available by Adzuna category and by UK country and International Territorial Level (ITL) region.

 Comparison of latest data

-Growth rate of experimental Adzuna weekly vacancies index and Office for National Statistics (ONS) monthly vacancies index, April 2019 to October 2020
+Growth rate of experimental Adzuna weekly vacancies (index = Feb 2020) and Office for National Statistics (ONS) monthly vacancies (index = Feb 2020), January 2019 to January 2022

 Notes: